sandeshjain06/A_Movie_Recommendation_Engine_Project/README.md

 Step 2 :

-- Remove stopwards from the tags features.
+- Remove stopwards from the tags features and do the stemming .

 - Now to have to create vector of the tags features using bag of words technique .

 - Bag of Words